 Courses & Curriculum

-The Master of Science in Technology Innovation curriculum prepares you to drive the development of innovative connected device solutions.
+The Master of Science in Technology Innovation curriculum prepares you to drive the development of innovative smart and connected solutions.

 An Interdisciplinary Curriculum